Welcome to today's edition of the Rush 24-7 podcast.

 Oh, before I get there, there's a new Rasmussen poll out.

-The Supreme Court's approval ratings.
+The Supreme Court's approval rating.

 No, I kid you not.

-It's up 13 points since mid-March, where it was 28%.
+It's up 13 points since mid-March where it was 28%.

-I mean, the court's approval numbers are coming, and the court knows I don't care who you are, you like it when your approval numbers are on the upswing.
+You like it when your approval numbers are on the upswing.

 You just do.